Are You Afraid That Your Feelings For Your Affair Partner Will Change? Why Women Are So Afraid Of Trusting Their Feelings During An Affair.

 In the not so distant future, “chemistry” will be viewed very differently from the way it is today; and as a result, men and women won’t be so seduced by the feeling.

 So if you’re thinking about leaving your husband, it’s important to consider how chemistry is factoring into your decision to divorce.
 If you want to end your marriage for the fantasy of feeling lifelong chemistry with another person, you’ll be disappointed; because the feelings you have now won’t last.
 But you already know that (that’s why you’re in limbo).
-You’re in limbo because you’re trying to hold on to feelings that you already know are going to change for as long as you can.
+You’re in limbo because you’re trying to hold on to the feelings that you have now for as long as you can.

 If you haven’t read the Women’s Infidelity books, that’s where you need to start.
-You’ll learn why it’s so hard for women to end and get over their affairs…. and the 7 steps you must take to “Break Out Of Limbo!”
+The Women’s Infidelity books can save you months (or years) of unnecessary suffering.
+You’ll learn why it’s so hard for women to end and get over their affairs… and the 7 steps women must take to “Break Out Of Limbo!”

 Recommended By Counselors And Therapists All Over The World